brettneese/dwolla-here-iphone/README.md

 #FAQ

 ##You're charging for this app on the app store!
-Can't I just donwload this for free and laod it on my phone?
+Can't I just donwload this for free and load it on my phone?

 Sure, go right ahead.
 You'll have to modify the API keys and such, and you'll need to be a registered iOS developer and pay a program fee of $99/year.
 I'm selling this for a modest fee because I know some people won't want to do that